 Want cider to go?
 They also cell their hard cider and apple pie cider in 6 packs!

 Want to see how beer is brewed and then sample it?
-Then check out Coppertail Brewing Co. who produces four core beers and a number of special releases.
+Then check out Coppertail Brewing Co. which produces four core beers and a number of special releases.

-Tours are offered Thursday through Sunday for $7 that includes a beer to drink while touring, samples and a souvenir pint glass.
+Tours are offered Thursday through Sunday for $7 including a beer to drink while touring, samples, and a souvenir pint glass.

 The tasting room is family-friendly and they also offer tasty pub fare.